GrzegorzKozub/arch/README.md

 ## Fonts

-Comfortable settings for display scale on Wayland given the screen size and resolution:
+Comfortable settings for display scale on Wayland given the screen size and resolution

 - drifter: 300%
 - player & worker: 200%